larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 MUST consult with the group's management to jointly determine an appropriate response.

-Only when necessary MAY the moderators take actions against someone in a working group setting, but they MUST inform management of relevant groups, including WG chairs and area directors, when they do so.
+Moderators may take actions against someone in a working group setting, but they MUST immediately inform management of relevant groups, including WG chairs and area directors, when they do so.

 If working group management and moderators have a disagreement about how to proceed in any given circumstance, before any further action is